//PROGRAM /TOUCH_SHARE_HEAR_PLAY /APR_9_11_2027

 • Walk up, plug in, patch with strangers, leave with new friends and possibly a new favorite oscillator

-Bring your instrument.
-Especially encouraged.
-Hands-on is what NAESE is about, and the jam spaces are where the energy from the floor and the program turns into actual music.
+Bringing your instrument is especially encouraged.
+Hands-on is what NAESE is about, and the jam spaces are where the energy from the floor and the program turns into people making music together.

 // Logistics